malk/the-kebab-kata/README.md

 * 4 iterations where they code with a budget of time you give
  * they can negotiate for more, be open to *negotiate* but never open to *accept* giving more
  * You should always behave like it is too much and ask if they cannot do it in less
-  * yes even when *you* decided on an arbitrary budget of time
+  * yes even though *you* decided on an arbitrary budget of time
 * At the end of each iteration each team has 45 seconds to do a “client demo”
  * During the client demos other teams can cheat and keep developing
  * the team does not show code during the client demo; just tests (automatic or manual) of the code working